opus-research/jgit/Documentation/technical/reftable.md

 blocks saves disk space, with some increased penalty at read time.

 Logs are stored in an isolated section from refs, reducing the burden on reference readers that want to ignore logs.
+Further, historical logs can be isolated into log-only reftables.

 ### Logs are read backwards

-Logs are frequently accessed backwards (most recent N records for master), so log records are grouped by reference, and sorted descending by time.
+Logs are frequently accessed backwards (most recent N records for master to answer `master@{4}`), so log records are grouped by reference, and sorted descending by update index.

 ## Repository format